 Imagine you’re in a supermarket.
-In front of you there are two equivalent products by different manufacturers.
-The price of the both products is same, but one manufacturer is offering discount for your next purchase at this store.
+In front of you, there are two equivalent products from different manufacturers.
+The price of both products is the same, but one manufacturer is offering a discount for your next purchase at this store.

 Which product will you choose?

 Therefore, creating a convincing personal offer is no longer enough.
 Sellers need to wrap it in a pretty package.
 This is where the Augmented Reality comes in.
-AR basically allows to achieve the WOW-effect that buyers are expecting.
+AR basically allows achieving the WOW-effect that buyers are expecting.

 Augmented reality is a technology that layers a computer-generated enhancements on top of an existing reality to make it meaningful and with an ability to interact with it.

 AR is basically developed in mobile apps to blend digital components into the real world in such a way that it enhances one another.

 The real AR boom happened in 2016 when Niantic launched Pokemon Go. in the game, users need to roam the real world in search of virtual pokemon.
 And till now, the number of game installations has crossed 650 million.